SynBioHub/synbiohub2-docs/content/Installation/_index.md

 ### For Linux-Ubuntu 20.04:

-The following instructions are to be followed for installaing SynBioHub locally onto you system:-
+The following instructions are to be followed for installing SynBioHub locally onto you system:-

 a) Download git onto your PC and then configure your name and email using the following commands: